6 tricks of smart and effective studying, The Ultimate Guide

 Prioritizing discipline over motivation

 Motivation is short-term and external.
 However, discipline is a thing that you achieve gradually, comes from forming good habits, and is long-lasting.
 That is the reason, consistency in your studying can only be achieved by disciplining yourself.
-Finding a balance in your studying habits and then sticking to them is what can lead to effective and smart studying.
+Finding a balance in your studying habits and sticking to them can lead to effective and smart studying.

 Flow is the state when you focus on your task with no distraction and with all your capabilities.
 You put all your energies into that one task that you are focused on and thus enjoy doing it.
 This can be a particular time period.
 Reaching a state of flow can make your studying routine highly productive and you will love going to this state once you have learned it.